Why Social Media Might Be Hurting Your Teen’s Mood

 Bullying

-It’s easy to name call, start rumors, post inappropriate pictures and videos, and threats on social media.
-AND it can be VERY HARD get them deleted.
+It’s easy to name call, start rumours, post inappropriate pictures and videos, and threats on social media.

 What Teens Can Do